sumeetkr/AwesomeStanceLearning/README.md

 2016, Ferreira, W., & Vlachos, A. (2016).
 Emergent: a novel data-set for stance classification.
 In Proceedings of the 2016 conference of the North American chapter of the association for computational linguistics: Human language technologies (pp. 1163-1168).

 # b) Publications
+2018, Combining Deep Learning and Argumentative Reasoning for the Analysis of Social Media Textual Content Using Small Data Sets
+Oana Cocarascu and Francesca Toni, Computational Linguistics 2018 Vol. 44, 833-858

 2018, Wei, Penghui, Junjie Lin, and Wenji Mao.
 "Multi-Target Stance Detection via a Dynamic Memory-Augmented Network."
 In The 41st International ACM SIGIR Conference on Research & Development in Information Retrieval, pp. 1229-1232.
 ACM, 2018.